Sureshkitty/Predicting-Housing-Prices-Web-Application-with-AI-like-Estimations/README.md

 Predicting Housing Prices Web Application with AI-like Estimations

-This project is a web application that estimates housing prices based on user inputs, such as area (sqft), number of bedrooms, and bathrooms.
-It features an AI-inspired estimation model, delivering price predictions for properties in Mumbai, Pune, and Bangalore.
+Built a web application that predicts housing prices using AI-like estimation models.
+Users input property details such as area (sqft), number of bedrooms, and bathrooms, and receive price predictions for cities like Mumbai, Pune, and Bangalore.
+The app also includes a feedback feature, enabling users to share their insights directly through a form, with responses automatically stored for easy analysis.
+This project combines a user-friendly interface with dynamic calculations, offering a seamless experience across desktop and mobile platforms.

-Features:
+Key Highlights:

-Responsive Design: Built using HTML, CSS, and JavaScript, ensuring compatibility across devices.
+AI-inspired estimation model for reliable property pricing insights.
-Dynamic Price Calculation: Uses JavaScript to estimate property prices based on predefined models.
+Responsive design with HTML, CSS, and JavaScript.
-User-Friendly Interface: Includes interactive forms and visual elements for a smooth user experience.
+Dynamic price calculations for user input, providing accurate results instantly.
-Explore the code to see how simple rules and calculations can be used for real-world predictions.#WebApp
+Integrated feedback form for user input, enhancing app adaptability..#WebApp
 #JavaScriptProject
 #HTMLCSS
 #AIInspired